IBM/data-prep-kit/transforms/universal/filtering/README.md

 * _filter_logical_operator_ - specifies the logical operator that joins filter criteria (`AND` or `OR`).
 The default value of this parameter is `AND`.
 * _filter_columns_to_drop_ - the list with the names of the columns to drop after row filtering is complete.
 The default value of this parameter is `[]` (an empty list, meaning that all the columns in the input table will be kept)

-Additionally, a set of data access-specific arguments are provided that enable the specification of the location of domain list files, so that these files could be stored in the local file system or in S3 storage, for example.
-The arguments are as follows (and generally match the TransformLauncher's data access arguments but with the `filter_` prefix).

-* _filter_local_config_ - specifies the input and outout folders, although these are not used by the transform.
-* _filter_s3_config_ - specifies the input and output paths in s3.
-* _filter_lh_config_ - specifies lakehouse parameters.
-* _filter_s3_credentials_ - provides credentials to access the s3 storage.

-See the Command Line options below for specifics on these.

 ## Example
 Consider a table with eight text documents, where each row has additional info about that document (date acquired, source URL, etc.), and a set of quality signals for that document.